lijuncai794/community/README.md

 # learning-community
-this is a learning community built through springboot
+this is a learning community based on springboot